Steveris/steveris.github.io/index.md

   <span style="color: #7a1f1f;"><center>
     <b>UNAUTHORIZED ACCESS, DISTRIBUTION, OR STORAGE OF CLASSIFIED MATERIAL IS A FEDERAL OFFENSE</b>
   </center></span>
-  Violations will result in administrative, legal, and security countermeasures as deemed appropriate by the Department Executive Authority.
+  Violations will result in administrative, legal, and security countermeasures as deemed appropriate by the Department's Executive Division.
 </div>

 ## Your Mission